These 5 Best Abs Exercises

 Why: The San Diego study found that this exercise was second best at strengthening the obliques.
 It stimulates more abdominal activity, including your lower stomach and the obliques, than the traditional crunch.

 How: Laying down on your back, lift your knees so that your knees are at a 90-degree angle.
 Your hands should be near your temples.
-While twisting your legs and crunch up, you can also do a bicycle motion using your legs.
-To illustrate, imagine that you crunch up and move to the right and then draw your right leg in.
+While twisting your legs and crunching up, you can also do a bicycle motion using your legs.
+To illustrate, imagine that you crunch up, move to the right, and then draw your right leg in.
 For 20-30 repetitions, repeat the process.

 Side plank